Devorein/Devorein/README.md

 As far as my credentials I'm currently a Frontend developer and part time Designer, trying my best to become a fullstack one and then taking it up a notch by mastering devops as well.

 - 🔭 I’m currently working on ...
-[Reinforz](https://devorein.github.io/reinforz/)
+[Reinforz](https://devorein.github.io/reinforz/) and Notion API
 - 🌱 I’m currently learning ...
 MongoDB, React, Typescript, Dart and Sass from top to bottom without any gaps
 - 👯 I’m looking to collaborate on ...
 Any ambitious MERN/G/T Project
 - 💬 Ask me about ...Web Development, Fitness, UFC, Solo levelling